Carnitine: What are the benefits and risks?

-According to the Office of Dietary Supplements1, part of the National Institutes of Health (NIH), carnitine transports long-chain fatty acids into mitochondria where they are burned (oxidized) to produce energy.
+A part of carnitine transports long-chain fatty acids into mitochondria.
+They are burned there, or oxidized, to produce energy.

-Carnitine also transports waste and toxic compounds out of the mitochondria, preventing their buildup.
-Given these key functions, skeletal and cardiac muscle that use fatty acids as a dietary fuel have high concentrations of carnitine.
+Skeletal and cardiac muscles that use fatty acids as a dietary fuel have high concentrations of carnitine.

 There are three different forms of carnitine:

-However, people who lack this compound may need to take supplements or eat carnitine-enriched foods.
+People who lack carnitine may need to take supplements or eat specially enriched foods.

-Foods that provide carnitine are mainly animal products.
+Foods that provide carnitine are mainly animal products, dairy, poultry, and meat.
 Red meat has one of the highest concentrations.

 Foods high in carnitine include: